 For an extensive list of health-related risks please visit The National Institute on Drug Abuse: http://www.drugabuse.gov/

 The University of Michigan-Flint encourages individuals with alcohol or other drug-related problems to seek assistance.

-The Campus Counselor (810-762-3456) can provide information on local, state, and federal resources available for those seeking assistance.
+Students can contact Counseling and Psychological Services (810-762-3456) or Recreational Services (810-762-3441) for information on local, state and national resources available for those seeking assistance.

 Alcohol and Other Drugs Policy and Student Organizations

-The University of Michigan-Flint expects each student organization to promote behavior that is consistent with this Policy.
-Student organizations will be held to the highest standards and will be expected to comply with all federal, state and local laws, thus minimizing criminal and civil liability to the organization and its members, while helping to assure the personal safety and welfare of its members and guests.
+The University of Michigan-Flint expects each student organization to adopt a policy about alcohol and other drugs to promote behavior that is consistent with this Policy.
+Student organizations will be held to the highest standards and will be expected to comply with all federal, state and local laws, thus minimizing criminal and civil liability to the organization and its members, while helping to ensure the personal safety and welfare of its members and guests.

 The following guidelines are recommended:

 - It is illegal for student organizations to sell alcohol in the state of Michigan.
 Student organizations can significantly improve personal safety and reduce liability by not providing alcohol to any person.